ArthurSonzogni/chromiumos-platform2/hardware_verifier/README.md

 and compares it with the hardware verification spec.
-The hardware verification spec is generated from the DLM (Device Lifecycle Management) and the AVL (Approved Vendor List) services and contains both the qualification status of each hardware components and the expected hardware probe result like the total DRAM size and the display panel resolution.
+The hardware verification spec is generated from the DLM (Device Lifecycle Management) and the AVL (Approved Vendor List) services and contains both the qualification status of each hardware component and the expected hardware probe result like the total DRAM size and the display panel resolution.

 # Motivation

-Various of benefits can be taken from the Hardware Verifier.
+Various benefits can be taken from the Hardware Verifier.
 The following list contains some potential scenarios:

 - If a hardware component were replaced by an unqualified one during the repairing process, we might want to warn the user about that.
-- We can include the verification result in the feedback report to describe the latest device's status, which should be more up-to-date then current HWID encoding.
+- We can include the verification result in the feedback report to describe the latest device's status, which should be more up-to-date than current HWID encoding.
 - In the factory, we would like to help the partner building devices with the right spec for each SKU and to prevent the partner from using the peripheral